wes1350/wes1350.github.io/_drafts/makingmoneywithcreditcards.md

 Some cards come with built-in benefits, whether for purchases made with the card or general benefits.
 Some examples of these benefits are complimentary road side assistance, insurance for purchases, free TSA PreCheck, access to exclusive airport lounges, and complimentary enrollment in hotel loyalty programs.

 There are also sometimes benefits to holding certain credit cards, which are not advertised at the time of sign-up.
-For example, I've gotten some offers from Discover about exclusive rewards for Discover cardholders, like Amazon discounts or PayPal credits after redeeming cash back points.
+For example, I've gotten some offers from Discover about exclusive rewards for Discover cardholders, like Amazon discounts or PayPal credits after redeeming cashback points.

 ### Referral Bonuses

 Many credit cards will offer you a *referral bonus* if you get someone else to sign up for the card.
-You need to give someone a personalized link, and then you'll get credited for the referral later on.
+You need to give someone a personalized link to apply through, and then you'll get credited for the referral later on.

 I've posted some referral links [here]({{ site.baseurl }}{% link misc/referrals.md %}).